 Roll out dough between baking paper or silicone mats then using cookie cutters cut your cookies.
 Use a star or heart shaped cutter and cut shapes into half the cookies.

 Step 4.
 Make chia jam.

-TIPS TO NAIL THESE FREE FROM LINZER COOKIES
+TIPS TO PERFECT THESE GRAIN FREE LINZER COOKIES

-- Use vegan or cows butter– the hard, block style butter you find wrapped in paper.
+- Use real butter– or for a vegan version use the hard, block style butter you find wrapped in paper.
 Do not use a spreadable butter or margarine as the water content is much higher in these products.
 Spreadable butter causes a spreadable cookie that will loose its shape and turn into a mess.
 For vegan options I recommend Naturli or Miyokos.

 - Follow the recipe exactly as it is.
 Don’t skip the refrigeration times.
 I have.
 Its not pretty.